 the proceeds of the debt issuance or other financing mechanism are fully paid-in.

-The assessment by supervisory authorities of whether a special purpose vehicle is fully funded shall be based on whether the conditions in points (b) and (c) of paragraph 1 have been satisfied, taking into account, where appropriate:
+2. The assessment by supervisory authorities of whether the special purpose vehicle has at all times assets the value of which is equal to or exceeds the aggregate maximum risk exposure and the special purpose vehicle is able to pay the amounts it is liable for as they fall due, shall take into account:

 the liquidity risk of the special purpose vehicle;